 Connelly, F. M., and D. J. Clandinin.
 1990.
 Stories of experience and narrative inquiry.
 Educational Researcher 19.5: 2–14.

 First article that linked narrative to inquiry in an explicit way.
 Published in a leading research journal, the article signaled narrative inquiry as a research methodology as well as a way to understand experience as a narrative phenomenon.

 Dewey, J. 1938.
 Experience and education.
 New York: Collier.

 Outlines experiential view of experience as life.
 Often cited as philosophical grounding for narrative inquiry.
-Introduces Dewey’s criteria of experience as continuity and interaction in situations which are linked to the three-dimensional narrative inquiry space of temporality, sociality, and place.
+Introduces Dewey’s criteria of experience as continuity and interaction in situations that are linked to the three-dimensional narrative inquiry space of temporality, sociality, and place.

 Introduces distinction between thinking with stories as distinct from thinking about stories.

 Brought concept of narrative knowing into developing understandings of narrative research in social sciences.
-Differentiated narrative analysis from analysis of narratives: The former focused more on contextual and holistic realms in narrative research while latter focused more on the analysis of the texts themselves.
+Differentiated narrative analysis from analysis of narratives: The former focused more on contextual and holistic realms in narrative research while the latter focused more on the analysis of the texts themselves.

 Rosiek, J. 2013.
 Pragmatism and post-qualitative studies.
 International Journal of Qualitative Studies in Education 26.6: 692–705.

 Significant in this article is the return to pragmatist philosophy and the thinking about practice in relation to narrative.
 Pragmatist practice, which shapes narrative inquiry research, is related to political action, imagination, and future possibilities.